kapgarxmatters/TeamCity/README.md

 # Installation

 ## Jenkins set up
-Install the Jenkins http_request plugin [Jenkins Http_Request Plugin](https://wiki.jenkins-ci.org/display/JENKINS/HTTP+Request+Plugin).
-In Jenkins select a build and click on the Configure option.
-In the configure option add a build step and select the Http_Request item.
+Install the TeamCity webhook plugin [TeamCity Webhooks](https://plugins.jetbrains.com/plugin/8948-webhooks).
+In TeamCity select a project and click on the Webhook Tab.
+In the Webhook tab add a new webhook.
 <kbd>
 <img src="media/http_request.png">
 </kbd>